 If you currently live in a state that collects income tax, but your state of residence does not collect income tax, the state where you live cannot enforce the payment of state taxes on your military income.
 However, if you receive income from other sources (e.g., a rental property), that income will need to be declared and taxes filed in the state in which it was earned.

 The Military Spouse Residency Relief Act allows military spouses to use the same legal residence as the servicemember during any taxable year of their marriage regardless of where they reside, provided the spouse’s location resulted from their servicemember’s military orders.
+The same law also allows a spouse to keep the residency of their home state or to establish residency in the state where they are living.

 3. Know that there are extensions available.